python-pillow/Pillow/docs/installation.rst

 .. note::

-    The following instructions will install Pillow with support for most image formats.
-See :ref:`external-libraries` for additional libraries and corresponding feature support.
+    The following instructions will install Pillow with support for most common image formats.
+See :ref:`external-libraries` for a full list of external libraries supported.

 You can install Pillow with :command:`pip`::